f5devcentral/f5-agility-labs-adc/docs/class11/exercise3.rst

 This command would show the first occurence, but not every occurance.
 How can we alter this command to see the last time the system was booted?
 To show all boot times?

 .. code-block:: none

    r5900-1# file show log/system/platform.log | begin BOOT | until BOOT

 Like TMOS, F5OS utilizes a qkview as the collection of information for support engineers or iHealth to analyze.
-F5OS has been designed to generate and download qkviews locally, be uploaded directly to iHealth using tokens, or to transferred off the device via secure file transfer protocols, which is different than the XUI or ssh/bash interface for TMOS qkviews.
+F5OS has been designed to generate and download qkviews locally, be uploaded directly to iHealth using tokens, or transferred off the device via secure file transfer protocols, which is different than the XUI or ssh/bash interface for TMOS qkviews.

 Start by navigating to the *Diagnostics -> System Reports*.
 This screen shows any currently stored qkview files by name and generation date along with logs of any uploaded to iHealth directly from the BIG-IP.
 To generate a new qkview, click the **Generate QKView** button.
 New to F5OS is the pop up box below that allows for optional collection settings: